 How Much Compensation Could You Claim For Loss Of Sight?

-If you suffered an eye injury whether minor or severe and you think the accident occurred through no fault of your own, you could be entitled to file a personal injury claim against a negligent third party.
+If you suffered an eye injury, whether minor or severe and you think the accident occurred through no fault of your own, you could be entitled to file a personal injury claim against a negligent third party.
+Whether you’re looking at claiming worker’s compensation for permanent damage or for negligent eye surgery for damage to the optic nerve, leading to permanent vision loss, an injury case against the liable party’s insurance company could help you to move forward after injury.
 This includes claims for an eye injury at work.
 At Accident Claims, we work hard to ensure you receive the compensation level for an eye injury you rightly deserve.
+Our solicitors who are all authorised and regulated by the Solicitors Regulation Authority could fight hard for the maximum settlement possible for your case.

 If you suffered an eye injury and think you have a strong case against a negligent third party, an Accident Claims personal injury solicitor can walk you through the process and work with you on a No Win No Fee basis.